fieldtrip/website/workshop/madrid2019/bids_sedation.md

 # Convert the EEG sedation dataset for sharing in BIDS

-The following script shows how the EEG data supporting [Brain connectivity during propofol sedation](https://doi.org/10.1371/journal.pcbi.1004669) by Chennu et al. (2015) was converted to the Brain Imaging Data Structure (BIDS).
+The following MATLAB script shows how the EEG data supporting [Brain connectivity during propofol sedation](https://doi.org/10.1371/journal.pcbi.1004669) by Chennu et al. (2015) was converted to the Brain Imaging Data Structure (BIDS).
 The original data has been made available on the [Cambridge data repository](https://www.repository.cam.ac.uk/handle/1810/252736).

 The BIDS background is explained on <http://bids.neuroimaging.io>, details on the specification can be found on <https://bids-specification.readthedocs.io/>.